tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 Use it if you want to zip 1 file, not a dir use gzip.

 How to use gzip? -> `gzip [OPTIONS] FILENAME`
   1. How to write to a new file and keep the existing one? -> `gzip -c file1 > file1.gz` -> the `-c` option writes to STDOUT and keeps the original file.
-Use this options for `gunzip` as well
+Use this options for `gunzip` as well. **mnemonic** Cat the result

 **Learned from the exercise** A .gz file is just one big file.
 If you execute `gzip -c * > mygzip.gz` it will create one .gz file which concatenates all the files.
 And if you then append a new file to it with gzip -c newfile.txt >> mygzip.gz it will append the zipped content.